2003-2011 Honda Element

 In a Nutshell

-When you're upgrading the Element's stereo system, start with the radio.
-The factory system (especially the 7-speaker version) isn't awful, and you'll appreciate the additional functionality available in aftermarket receivers.
+When you're upgrading the Element's stereo system, start with the receiver.
+The factory system (especially the 7-speaker version) isn't awful, and you'll appreciate the additional functionality available in the latest stereos.
 It's a reasonably easy swap, too.

 A set of component speakers up front will really improve your sound, and if you want even more, install full-range speakers in the rear doors.
 Adding speakers and (especially) subwoofers can present some challenges, and we'll detail those below.